OpenEvalProject/evals/manuscripts/elife-27793/v3/manuscript.md

 ## Materials and methods

-## Protein expression, purification, and labelling
+### Protein expression, purification, and labelling

 The MKLP2 constructs were cloned into a pET28 vector with C-terminal 6His tag and expressed in BL21 Gold (DE3) E. coli cells by induction with 0.2 mM IPTG at 20°C overnight.
 Cells were harvested by centrifugation at 4500 × g for 10 min and lysed by sonication in lysis buffer (50 mM HEPES, pH 7; 500 mM NaCl, 40 mM Imidazole, 1 mM TCEP, 0.5 mM PMSF, 0.1 mM ADP, 5 mM MgCl2).
 The lysate was clarified at 20,000 × g for 45 min at 4°C; and the protein was purified by HisTrap column (GE Healthcare Life Science, Pittsburgh, PA).
 Further purification was achieved by size exclusion chromatography in buffer containing 20 mM HEPES pH 7, 100 mM NaCl, 1 mM TCEP, 5 mM MgCl2, and 0.1 mM ADP.
 Fractions containing purified MKLP2 protein were pooled and concentrated to ~10 mg/ml, flash-frozen in liquid nitrogen and stored in −80°C until usage.
 For anisotropy decay studies, the 25–520 MKLP2-MD construct was modified by inserting the sequence CCPGCC at its C-terminus before the His tag sequence.
 The construct was expressed and purified as above.
 It was labelled with the fluorescein derivative FlAsH (Molecular Probes, Eugene, OR) by incubation of a 10-fold molar excess of label over protein in 25 mM HEPES, 50 mM KAc, 5 mM MgAc, pH 7.5 for 12 hr followed by removal of unbound label over prepoured Sephadex G25 columns (GE Healthcare).
 The stoichiometry of labelling was typically 0.8–0.9 FlAsH:MKLP2-MD.

-## Steady state ATPase, transient kinetic methodologies
+### Steady state ATPase, transient kinetic methodologies

 MKLP2 construct ATPase activities were determined, in duplicate, in a buffer containing 50 mM KAc, 25 mM HEPES, 5 mM MgAc, and 1 mM EGTA, pH 7.5 (RT) by measuring released phosphate using a commercial kit (EnzChek Phosphate Assay, Molecular Probes).
 Binding of the fluorescent nucleotide analogues 2’dmT (in duplicate) and 2’dmD (once) to 4:1 complexes of MTs:MD were measured by mixing with an excess of fluorescent nucleotide in the stopped flow at 20°C. Samples were rendered nucleotide free prior to mixing by incubating for 20 min with 0.2 U/ml apyrase (Type VII, Sigma Aldrich, St Louis, MO).
 Fluorescence enhancement of the mant fluorophor was monitored by energy transfer from vicinal tryptophans by exciting at 295 nm and monitoring 90o from the incident beam through a 450 nm broad bandpass filter (Omega Optical, Brattleboro, VT).
 Data were subjected to linear least squares fitting.
 Dissociation of 2’dmD from MKLP2-MD was measured by adding a 10-fold molar excess of 2’dmD to MKLP2-MD in ATPase buffer and mixing with 2 mM MgADP.
 The resulting fluorescence decrease was monitored by energy transfer from vicinal tryptophans by exciting at 295 nm and monitoring 90° from the incident beam through a 450 nm broad bandpass filter (Omega Optical).

-## MT co-sedimentation assay
+### MT co-sedimentation assay

 Tubulin (Cytoskeleton Inc, Denver, CO) was resuspended in BRB80 (80 mM PIPES, 2 mM MgCl2, 1 mM EGTA, 1 mM DTT) to 50 μM.
 Polymerization of tubulin into MTs was carried out by addition of 1 mM GTP and incubated at 37°C for 1 hr, followed by addition of 200 μM paclitaxel (Cytoskeleton) and additional incubation for 1 hr at 37°C. Paciltaxel-stabilized MTs were kept at room temperature for >24 hr, centrifuged at 15,000 × g for 30 min, and resuspended to 100 μM with BRB80 buffer plus 200 μM paclitaxel.
 Equilibrium binding experiments were performed at 25°C in BRB80 buffer plus 25 mM NaCl (all concentrations reported as final values after mixing).
 MKLP2-MD was incubated with ADP or ADP.AlFx for 30 min.
 For NN sample, MKLP2-MD was first treated with apyrase to remove all bound nucleotides.
 2.5 μM MKLP2-MD in different nucleotide state was incubated with paclitaxel-stabilized MTs (0–10 μM polymerized tubulin; 20 μM paclitaxel) in a 100 μl reaction with 1 mM corresponding nucleotide.
 The mixture was incubated for 30 min and centrifuged at 100,000 × g for 30 min at 25°C. The supernatant was removed and the pellet was gently rinse with warm BRB80 buffer plus 20 μM paclitaxel.
 The pellet was resuspended in cold BRB80 buffer plus 10 mM CaCl2.
 The supernatant and pellet from each sample were analysed on SDS-PAGE gels.
 The concentrations of MKLP2-MD in the supernatant and pellet were quantified using Image J software.
-GraphPad Prism was used for curve fitting using a quadratic function that assumes 1:1 MD:tubulin binding stoichiometry:MDbound=(MTtotal+MDtotal+KD)−(MTtotal+MDtotal+KD)2−4(MTtotal)(MDtotal)2
+GraphPad Prism was used for curve fitting using a quadratic function that assumes 1:1 MD:tubulin binding stoichiometry:

+$$
+MD_{bound}=\frac{(MT_{total}+MD_{total}+K_{D})−\sqrt{(MT_{total}+MD_{total}+K_{D})^{2}−4(MT_{total})(MD_{total})}}{2}
+$$

 where MDbound is [MKLP2-MD] bound to MTs, MDtotal is total MKLP2-MD in the assay, MTtotal is total MT content in the assay, and KD is the dissociation constant for binding.

-## Time-resolved fluorescence anisotropy
+### Time-resolved fluorescence anisotropy

 Time-resolved fluorescence anisotropy (TFA) data were acquired as described previously (Muretta et al., 2013) using 9 μM FlAsH labeled MKLP2-MD (85% labeled) in the presence or absence of 15 μM MT.
 Single exponential functions to the nanosecond FlAsH anisotropy decays of labelled MKLP2-MD were fitted for: (i) bound to MTs in the absence of nucleotide, (ii) in the presence of ADP.AlFx in solution or (iii) bound to MTs in the presence of ADP.AlFx.
 The buffer used was 25 mM HEPES, 50 mM KAc, 5 mM MgAc, pH 7.5.
 Anisotropy decays were acquired from two independent preparations of protein.
 For each biochemical condition assayed, a minimum of 5 independent samples were acquired.
 Data were subjected to non-linear optimization to determine best fitting single exponential decay parameters.
 Data reported represent the mean of parameters from fits of replicate data ± the standard error for the fit parameter.

-## Cryo-EM sample preparation
+### Cryo-EM sample preparation

 MTs for MKLP2-MD ADP.AlFx, AMPPNP and no nucleotide data sets were polymerized by incubating 50 μM bovine tubulin (Cytoskeleton Inc, Denver, CO) in MES polymerization buffer (100 mM MES, pH 6.5, 1 mM MgCl2, 1 mM EGTA, 1 mM DTT, 5 mM GTP) for 1 hr at 37°C. GMPCPP MTs used for the MKLP2-MD ADP dataset were double-cycled by polymerizing 20 μM bovine tubulin in BRB80 buffer with 1 mM GMPCPP for 45 mins at 37°C, depolymerizing on ice and repolymerizing for a further 45 mins with an additional 2 mM GMPCPP.
 1 mM paclitaxel was then added to all MT preps, incubated for a further 1 hr at 37°C, and left at room temperature for 24–48 hr before use.
 MTs were diluted to a final concentration of 2.5 μM in BRB80 buffer.
 MKLP2-MD was buffer exchanged into BRB20 (20 mM PIPES, 2 mM MgCl2, 1 mM EGTA, 1 mM DTT) containing either 2 mM of AMPPNP, ADP, ADP +AlF4, or apyrase (10 units/ml), diluted to a final concentration of 60 μM MKLP2-MD and left for 15 min at room temperature before use.
 MT and MKLP2-MD samples were added in a sequential fashion as 4 μl droplets to glow-discharged C-flatTM holey carbon EM grids (Protochips, Morrisville, NC) before blotting and plunge-freezing in liquid ethane using a Vitrobot (FEI Co., Hillsboro, OR).

-## Cryo-EM data collection and data processing
+### Cryo-EM data collection and data processing

 Images of MKLP2-MD ADP, ADP.AlFx and NN states were collected on a FEI Tecnai G2 Polara operating in low dose mode at 300 kV, using a DE20 direct electron detector (Direct Electron, San Diego, CA) with a final sampling of 1.53 Å/pixel.
 A total electron dose of ~50e-/Å2 over a 1.5 s exposure at 15 frames/s gave a total of 22 frames, at ~2.2e-/Å2 per frame.
 Images of the MKLP2-MD-AMPPNP state were collected on a FEI Tecnai F20 operating in low dose mode at 200 kV using a DE20 direct electron detector (Direct Electron) with a final sampling of 1.54 Å/pixel.
 A total electron dose of ~40e-/Å2 over a 1 s exposure at 25 frames/s gave a total of 25 frames, at ~1.6e-/Å2 per frame.

 To correct for sample drift and local beam induced movement respectively, individual frames were globally aligned using IMOD (RRID:SCR_003297) scripts, then locally aligned using the Optical Flow approach implemented in Xmipp (de la Rosa-Trevín et al., 2013).
 The full dose was used for particle picking and CTF determination using CTFFIND3 (Mindell and Grigorieff, 2003), while 25e-/Å2 or 20e-/Å2 were used for particle alignment, angular assignment and 3D reconstruction on data collected at 300 kV or 200 kV respectively.
 MT segments selected in Eman boxer served as input to a set of custom-designed semi-automated single-particle processing scripts utilizing Spider and Frealign as described previously, with minor modifications (Atherton et al., 2014; Shang et al., 2014; Sindelar and Downing, 2010).
 Poorly aligned particles were excluded from final reconstructions according to Frealign’s reported phase-residual values.
 The final dataset size (in asymmetric units) are: MKLP2-MD-ADP – 137,788; MKLP2-MD-NN – 120,341; MKLP2-MD-ADP.AlFx – 276,111; MKLP2-MD-AMPPNP – 141,154.
 The resolutions of symmetrized reconstructions are shown in Figure 2—figure supplement 1A–D. The binding surfaces of kinesin/MTs in these final structures were coloured according to the electrostatic potential as calculated with pdb2pqr (Dolinsky et al., 2007) and APBS (Baker et al., 2001).

-## Sequence analysis and modelling of MKLP2-MD
+### Sequence analysis and modelling of MKLP2-MD

 As shown in Figure 2—figure supplements 3, 100 homology models for each nucleotide state were generated with MODELLER v9.15 (RRID:SCR_008395) (Sali and Blundell, 1993) using multiple templates (Table 2).
 Templates were selected based on sequence identity and structural identity (inferred from secondary structure predictions made using Psipred (RRID:SCR_010246), Jpred, and RaptorX, [Drozdetskiy et al., 2015; McGuffin et al., 2000; Källberg et al., 2012]).
 In addition, the two crystal structures of kinesin-1-α/βtubulin complexes in ADP.AlFx (Gigant et al., 2013) or no nucleotide states (Cao et al., 2014) were selected as templates to capture the nucleotide/tubulin-dependent conformations of the motor domain; and were verified as a suitable templates by rigid fitting into MKLP2-MD densities.
 Given the low sequence identity of MKLP2-MD to the identified templates (28–34%), sequence alignment was initially performed in MUSCLE (RRID:SCR_011812) (Edgar, 2004), then manually adjusted, based on conserved motor domain residues identified in the Pfam database (version 29.0) (Bateman et al., 2004).
 For each nucleotide state, the 10 best models from MODELLER were selected using SOAP scoring (Dong et al., 2013), and QMEAN (Benkert et al., 2009) was then used to determine the top model.
 Global QMEAN scores indicated the models were of good quality (Table 2).

-## Flexible fitting of models in cryo-EM reconstructions
+### Flexible fitting of models in cryo-EM reconstructions

 The fitted MKLP2-MD models were first refined without tubulin (tubulin density was removed using Segger (Pintilie et al., 2010) in Chimera (RRID:SCR_004097) (Pettersen et al., 2004).
 Owing to the size and likely disordered nature of the most of loop6, we did not model it.
 To avoid loop6 density biasing modelling, the difference mapping function in the TEMPy software package (Joseph et al., 2016; Farabella et al., 2015) was used to remove the density.